-This one, also called an outline map, is great to use by students and educators as a base for many geography activities.
+This one, also called an outline map or an unlabeled map of Jamaica, is great to use by students and educators as a base for many geography activities.
 Students can use this map to label physical, political and other significant features of the island.

 For example, it can be used to identify cities, parishes and towns as well as rivers, mountain ranges, tourist and historical attractions etc. In these cases it may be colored or labeled.